sundgenomics/sundgenomics.github.io/pipeline_overview.md

  - NF-METHYL ([nf-core/methylseq](https://nf-co.re/methylseq/2.6.0))
  - NF-RNA ([nf-cpre/rnaseq](https://nf-co.re/rnaseq/3.14.0))

+**We ALWAYS include a copy of the script we used to run the pipeline when we share the pipeline output with the user to make sure the results are reproducible.
+You can find details on how the pipeline was run as .sbatch file inside the pipeline folder.**

 ### ATAC

-ATAC pipeline aligns reads in .fastq to a specified reference genome, removes chrM and blacklisted regions for mouse.
+ATAC pipeline aligns reads in .fastq to a specified reference genome, and removes mitochondrial reads.
 Spike-in option is not built in by default, but alignment can be done on a spike-in genome separately.

 - Inputs: .fastq.gz files, a reference genome
 - Options: paired-end only